 That night I stopped to sleep for the night at 5:30pm, a full hour earlier than usual.
 I set up my tent in the rain with ease, and had time to bathe in the river before enjoying lasagna out of a freezer bag.
 It was a magical day, actually.
 The first where I started to feel the fun of the adventure and confidence in my routines & gear getting me through it.
 I slept well that night and stayed dry.

 Once again I was on the trail before 7am.
-By this time I had become pretty skilled at breaking down my camp (even when wet), having my water treated and my breakfast eaten within an hour of waking so I could take advantage of the early morning’s lower temperatures & less harsh sun.
+By this time I had become pretty skilled at breaking down my camp (even when wet), my skill with a folding shovel to make a rain trench has vastly improved, having my water treated and my breakfast eaten within an hour of waking so I could take advantage of the early morning’s lower temperatures & less harsh sun.
 Today there would be another mountain pass, Pinchot, later in the day and my goal was to get to the junction with Woods Creek so that I’d have two easier days of hiking left – maybe 7/8 mile days each – and Sunday I would sleep in before going back to the car.
 7 days, 75 miles.
 I was in the homestretch.

 An hour or so into my hiking on Day 5 I started meeting people on the trail.
 First, a young couple who were friendly and upbeat.
 Then an older man solo hiker who within 5 minutes of chatting I decided to pair up with for the day’s walking.
 His name was Dennis and he was doing the JMT – had originally had a partner who bailed out earlier in the month – and he had just turned 64 on the trail.
 He was a few days out from summiting Mt Whitney and feared that if the weather delayed him, he’d have to pop out for supplies.
 I told him how I’d shaved my 11 day trip down to 7 and that I had some extra food to spare.
 It was a match made in heaven.
 I was very glad to be useful to helping someone else’s journey with my excess.
 Later in the day we ran into another hiking pair – a young woman and her dad.
 The six of us ended up at the top of Pinchot at the same time, and got to know a bit about where everyone was from.
 The young couple were both science teachers in a Sacramento middle school and were on their honeymoon, this was their first major hiking/backpacking experience, they were doing the JMT.
 The young woman was from Oakland and worked at TJ’s in Berkeley, her dad was from Nevada and they had come in over Bishop’s pass a few days before.
 She had experience with both JMT and some PCT, but this trip was going to be 7 days for them and they planned to head out at Kearsarge Pass.